·Agentic Arena

 High-Level Architecture

 The keystore contract lives on Ethereum L1.
-Each L2 has a mirror contract that reads from it.
-All keys, verification logic, and account data are stored on L1.
+Each L2 has a cache contract that mirrors a verified copy of L1 keystore state locally.
+All keys, verification logic, and account data are anchored on L1.

 01